j-a-n/lovelace-wallpanel/docs/media-sources.md

 See [Google Photos Integration README](https://github.com/Daanoz/ha-google-photos#lovelace-wall-panel) for details.

-## immich API
+## Immich API
-There is experimental support for retrieving images from an immich server.
+Images and videos can be loaded from an Immich server, for which wallpanel accesses the [Immich API](https://immich.app/docs/api/).

-### immich server CORS
+### Immich server CORS
-You must configure the immich server so that it accepts API calls from external domains (CORS).
+You must configure the Immich server so that it accepts API calls from external domains (CORS).
 Depending on your web server, the configuration will be different.

 Here is a configuration example for nginx: